jarjlol/Project-Kratos-Autonomous-Induction/README.md

 ## Notes & Best Practices

 - **Keep your induction package repository private** and only invite the admin and yourself as collaborators.
-- **Do not upload large files (like videos) directly.** Instead, upload videos to a cloud service (Google Drive, Dropbox, etc.) and include the share link in your package’s README.
 - To update your package, push changes to your own repo, then update the submodule pointer in the main repo and commit again.

 ---